davidmr001/VueChart/README.md

 # VueChart

-A very simple Vue wrapper for Chart.
+A simple wrapper for Chart.

 ## dependencies